BuickSalesman/learnings-journal/README.md

 And you're done!
 Truly a crazy amount of mental gymnastics to understand just a little over ten lines of code.
 Hopefully this journal entry will help me figure this out easier and faster, next time.

+P.S.
+	After solving in JavaScript, it is worth noting that since we are storing objects in our map, we can not use a plain object since JavaScript forces object keys to be strings.
+We must use new Map() as our clone hash map, and change all the syntax to work around that.

 # 02/06/25 -